-Control chart is a mechanism to understand process behaviour, predictability and stability over time.
-We do understand that any process has a certain amount of natural variability, but how can we tell if the process’s variability has gone “out of control”?
+A control chart is a mechanism to understand process behavior, predictability, and stability over time.
+We do know that any process has a certain amount of natural variability.
+But, how can we tell if the process’s variability has gone “out of control”?

-- Centre line: Centre line in control chart is shown as desired ideal capability of a process.
-This is a graphical depiction of continuous process variable X .
-Centre line is the calculated mean of data points which are repetitive process output with time.
+- Centre line: We show the centre line in the control chart as desired ideal capability of a process.
+It is a graphical depiction of continuous process variable X .
+Centre line is the calculated mean of data points.
+These data points are repetitive process output with time.

-- Specification limit: Specification limits are established normally after analysis of customer expectations, sometime mentioned in agreements.
-Penalties may be associated if data points exceed to specification limit.
+- Specification limit: We establish specification limits usually after analysis of customer expectations.
+Sometimes we mention these limits in agreements.
+There could be penalties associated if data points exceed to specification limit.

-- Control Limits: Upper and lower control limits are established for the control chart and normally using statistical analysis or from historical records.
-Data points of a process are plotted to perform trend analysis toward either of control limits and with respect to centre line.
+- Control Limits: We establish upper and lower control limits for control charts.
+We design these limits using statistical analysis or from historical records.
+We plot data points of a process to perform trend analysis toward either of control limits and with respect to the center line.

-For repetitive process, the control limits are generally set at +_ 3 sigma around a process variable X or process mean i.e. Centre Line.
-Upper control limit is drawn at 3 standard deviations above the process mean and lower control is drawn at 3 standard deviations below the centre line or process mean.
+For repetitive process, the control limits are generally set at +_ 3 sigma around a process.
+Variable X or process mean i.e. Centre Line.
+The upper control limit is drawn at 3 standard deviations above the process mean, and lower control is drawn at 3 standard deviations below the center line, or process mean.

-These limits are established to predict if process needs corrective action to bring process performance in line with needed stability and capability.
-Analysis of data points with centre line and control limits help us to prevent unnatural process performance with time.
-Control limits are more stringent from Specification Limits so that corrective actions are taken before data points start to reach towards specification limit.
+We establish these limits to predict if the process needs corrective action to bring process performance in line with needed stability and capability.
+Analysis of data points with the center line and control limits help us to prevent unnatural process performance with time.
+Control limits are more stringent from Specification Limits.
+So that we can take corrective actions before data points start to reach towards specification limit.

 Graphical representation of Control Chart Components: